dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

 **Sanity check**:

-So thanks to the efforts of Ramus, we also have an amazing tool to help verify your config for those who may have missed something:
+Thanks to the efforts of Ramus, we have an amazing tool to help verify your config for those who may have missed something:

 * [**Sanity Checker**](https://opencore.slowgeek.com)